Table of Contents

 After you’ve established that your chosen dealer has a clean record, you may want to confirm how long they have been in business.
 According to the Bureau of Labor and Statistics, 20% of small businesses fail in their first year, while 50% fail within 5 years.
 You may find it prudent to steer clear of companies that have not been in business with functioning websites for at least 10 years.

 To confirm how long a gold IRA rollover company’s website has been online, check out the internet archive.
 Click on https://archive.org/web/, then type the company’s website URL into the search bar.
-You should see results like this, confirming that their website has been online for many years, in this case since 2003.
+You should see results like this, confirming that their website has been online for many years, in our case 19 years.

 Whereas the following firm has only had an online presence since 2016.